pic

 Remark

 The application of ranges isn't limited to for-loops.
-They can also define vectors when used in combination with the collect function.
+They can also be used to define vectors by combining them with the collect function.

 x = collect(4:6)